 - A. The SAFD will only adjudicate SPTs taught by Certified Teachers, Fight Directors or Fight Masters. - B. The SAFD requires a minimum of thirty (30) contact hours for each weapon tested.
 However, if a teacher has directed a student for ten (10) or more hours as a combatant in a theatrical, film or television event with the weapon to be tested, then the teacher may elect to waive five (5) hours from the required thirty-hour (30) minimum.
-These hours may not include those accumulated at SAFD Regional Workshops without the written consent of the Governing Body. - C. AN SAFD Fight Master in good standing must adjudicate the test. - D. An adjudication session is defined as a group of tests performed and evaluated in the same location on the same day.
+These hours may not include those accumulated at SAFD Regional Workshops without the written consent of the Governing Body. - C. At the discretion of the instructor, online instruction hours may be used as contact hours at the rate of 2 online hours to 1 contact hour.
+A maximum of 10 contact hours my be substituted by (20) online contact hours. - D. AN SAFD Fight Master in good standing must adjudicate the test. - E. An adjudication session is defined as a group of tests performed and evaluated in the same location on the same day.
 The number of teachers or organizations participating in a given session has no bearing on the determination of the adjudication fees.
 A change of locations means that the adjudicator must be paid an additional adjudication fee.

-2.1.2.
-ADJUDICATION FEES
+2.1.2.ADJUDICATION FEES